 Global Fishing Watch uses the automatic identification system (AIS; a vessel tracking system originally designed for collision avoidance) to identify and track apparent fishing activity.
 The data are processed to identify fishing vessels and provide information on vessel type, including fishing gear type (Figure 29).

-Global Fishing Watch applies a fishing detection algorithm to determine apparent fishing activity based on changes in vessel speed and direction used by Kroodsma et al. (2018) to track the global footprint of fisheries.
-While this footprint is scale-dependent (Amoroso et al. 2018) and steaming/transiting activities may sometimes also be included in the calculation of apparent fishing hours, Kroodsma et al. (2018) reports a fishing detection accuracy of more than 90%30.
-Therefore, these data may slightly overestimate the actual fishing effort within the NACES MPA.
-Nevertheless, the data can show areas used by the fisheries sector; engagement with NEAFC and ICCAT are critical to continuing to improve interpretation of these data.
-AlS information is available for 80% of the fishing that occurs in the high seas, meaning that the majority of fishing in the high seas is captured and the data are informative for the NACES MPA and other areas in the high seas.
+AIS tracking data are calculated based on vessel speeds; however, steaming/transiting activities are also included in the calculation of apparent fishing hours.
+Therefore, these data should be treated with caution as data likely overestimate the actual fishing effort within the NACES MPA.
+Nevertheless the data can show areas used by the fisheries sector; engagement with NEAFC and ICCAT are critical to continuing to improve interpretation of these data.
+AIS information is available for 80% of the fishing that occurs in the high seas, meaning that coverage is good and the data informative for the NACES MPA and other areas in the high seas.
 To provide a comparison of fishing activity within the NACES MPA and the wider region, data were summarised for the last 5 years (2017-2021) within the NACES MPA and in OSPAR Region V. Though Global Fishing Watch data are available from 2012, the data from 2017 onwards are considered more robust.